realpython/python-guide/docs/scenarios/gui.rst

 --
 `Qt <http://qt-project.org/>`_ is a cross-platform application framework that is widely used for developing software with a GUI but can also be used for non-GUI applications.

+Tk
+--
+Tkinter is a thin object-oriented layer on top of Tcl/Tk. **It has the advantage of being included with the Python standard library, making it the most convenient and compatible toolkit to program with.**

+Both Tk and Tkinter are available on most Unix platforms, as well as on Windows and Macintosh systems.
+Starting with the 8.0 release, Tk offers native look and feel on all platforms.

+There's a good multi-language Tk tutorial with Python examples at `TkDocs <http://www.tkdocs.com/tutorial/index.html>`_.
+There's more information available on the `Python Wiki <http://wiki.python.org/moin/TkInter>`_.

 wxPython
 --------